pchalamet/fbus/README.md

 ## Available extensions

 ### RabbitMQ (package FBus.RabbitMQ)

+This package comes in 2 flavors:
+- `FBus.RabbitMQ`: support for RabbitMQ v6 client
+- `FBus.RabbitMQ7`: support for RabbitMQ v7 client

 **NOTE**:
 You **must** install plugin `rabbitmq_consistent_hash_exchange` if you plan to use RabbitMQ transport.